apache/spark/docs/streaming-kafka-0-10-integration.md

 </div>

 For possible kafkaParams, see [Kafka consumer config docs](http://kafka.apache.org/documentation.html#newconsumerconfigs).
+If your Spark batch duration is larger than the default Kafka heartbeat session timeout (30 seconds), increase heartbeat.interval.ms and session.timeout.ms appropriately.
+For batches larger than 5 minutes, this will require changing group.max.session.timeout.ms on the broker.
 Note that the example sets enable.auto.commit to false, for discussion see [Storing Offsets](streaming-kafka-0-10-integration.html#storing-offsets) below.

 ### LocationStrategies